The Theory of Fire

 It may surprise you to know that depending on what’s burning, fires are grouped into different categories, or classes.
 Here are the five main classes:

 Class A is for flammable solids, like wood, paper and fabrics.
 Class B is for liquids, like solvents, petrol and kerosene.
 Class C is for flammable gases, like butane and propane.
 Class E is for electrical fires.
 Though it’s not really a ‘proper’ class of fire (it’s actually a heat source, not a fuel), it is useful to remind us of the dangers.
 Class F is a special class just for cooking oil in deep fat fryers (see our Class F Fact Sheet for more information).

 Why are all fire extinguishers now red?

-In 1985, an EU Directive required all fire extinguishers to be red in colour with only a small flash of the old British Standard allowed.
+In 1985, an EU Directive required all fire extinguishers to be red in color with only a small flash of the old British Standard allowed.

-So, Foam will have a small cream flash of colour; Dry Powder, blue; Carbon Dioxide, black; Wet Chemical, yellow.
+So, Foam will have a small cream flash of color; Dry Powder, blue; Carbon Dioxide, black; Wet Chemical, yellow.
 This means we now conform to the rest of the EU and the US.

 How to choose the right extinguisher for the job

 There are four different types of fire extinguishers in common use (we are excluding fire blankets and Wet Chemical extinguishers).
 Think carefully before tackling even the smallest of fires.